Werner-Staeblein/Project-4/README.md

 **HTML tag rendering in single_post.html for individual posts clicked**

-My <b>-tag included in the posts.json in fixtures for the blog body (content) did initially not render on the single_post.html page.
+My 'bold' HTML -tag included in the posts.json in fixtures for the blog body (content) did initially not render on the single_post.html page.
 I reviewed the |safe filter to ensure that Django is not escaping the HTML-tag for XSS reasons

 **static/css/style.css only partly working on classes defined in 404.html** For my 404.html I defined classes in the markup of the 404.html.
 I did load static and connect the stylesheet correctly from static/css/style.css.
 Nevertheless, the styles in